Spread Trading Risks

 Spread trading accounts are suitable for more sophisticated investors (i.e. experienced ones) and those who are willing to risk the occasional big hit in the hope of making greater profits further down the line.
+This method of trading is probably not for the light of pocket and in the past used to be the exclusive of rich banker types and others who were prepared to lose big as well as win big.
+But the internet has changed this and now spread betting is very popular with retail speculators.

 What the Risks Are